apioo/psx-sample/README.md

 This is an simple sample application wich can bootstrap a project based in the PSX framework.
 You can install this sample through composer

-php composer.phar create-project psx/sample . dev-master
+php composer.phar create-project psx/sample .